An introduction to Centrifugal Pumps

 Note that the latter is not a constant pressure machine, since pressure is a function of head and density.
 The head is constant, even if the density (and therefore pressure) changes.

-The head of a pump in metric units can be expressed in metric units as:
+The head of a pump can be expressed in metric units as:

 h = total head developed (m)